Exams

 Time Off

-No more than 2 days absence is allowed during the eight-week IM rotation.
-One personal/flex day allowed but cannot be scheduled the week of the summative MCQ exam/any scheduled exam day, and not on first or last day of MTU rotation.
+No more than 2 days absence is allowed during the eight-week IM rotation without the need for make-up time.
+One personal/flex day is allowed but cannot be scheduled the week of the summative MCQ exam/any scheduled exam day, and not on first or last day of MTU rotation.
 Personal/flex day requests must request 12 weeks in advance of the MTU block to accommodate this request in the call schedule.
 Days off in lieu of prior worked holiday days will be scheduled for you.

-If you are presenting at a conference, we will provide the minimal time required for transportation to and from the conference and for presentation (if needed).
+If you are presenting at a conference, we will provide the minimal time required for transportation to and from the conference and for presentation.
 We need to be made aware well in advance, and please provide confirmation of your acceptance.

 Teaching

-Yes, both bedside teaching and classroom sessions are mandatory for clerks on subspecialty portion of the IM rotation.
+Yes, both bedside teaching and virtual classroom sessions are mandatory for clerks on the subspecialty portion of the IM rotation.
 If you are unable to attend because of an illness or being post-call, please let us know.
-Bedside teaching and some classroom sessions will now occur in person.
-However, this may be subject to change based on the ongoing COVID-19 pandemic and guidance from the UME.
+Missing academic half day sessions without a valid reason is considered a professionalism issue.
+In the instance where a clerk misses these sessions without a valid reason, the internal medicine clerkship committee may issue make-up assignments.

 Call-Related

+Call is an important learning activity on the internal medicine rotation.
 We try our best to give everyone an equal learning opportunity; however, depending on higher-level scheduling issues, this may not always be possible.
+However, our schedulers will never schedule a clerk for more than 7 call shifts per block (as per PARA guidelines), never on consecutive days and no more than two weekends per block.

 We follow the spirit of the PARA rules.
 Therefore, an overnight call shift is 26 hours (24 hours of call, plus two hours for safe handover).